alanrvazquez/alanrvazquez.github.io/README.md

 I was born and raised in Monterrey, Nuevo Leon, Mexico.

-My current email address is <alanrvazquez@stat.ucla.edu>
+My current email address is <alanv@uark.edu>

 ## Published Papers

+- **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2022).
+Two-level orthogonal screening designs with 80, 96 and 112 runs, and up to 29 factors. **Journal of Quality Technology**, 54:338-358.

-- Staes, I., Bäcker, L. E., Simoens, K., De Winter, K., Marolt, G., Cenens, W., Wolput, S., **Vazquez, A. R.**, Goos, P, Lavigne, R., Bernaerts, K., and Aertsen, A. (2021).
-Superinfection exclusion factors allow for a history-dependent switch from vertical to horizontal phage transmission. **Cell Reports**.
-Accepted.
+- Staes, I., Bäcker, L. E., Simoens, K., De Winter, K., Marolt, G., Cenens, W., Wolput, S., **Vazquez, A. R.**, Goos, P, Lavigne, R., Bernaerts, K., and Aertsen, A. (2022).
+Superinfection exclusion factors allow for a history-dependent switch from vertical to horizontal phage transmission. **Cell Reports**, 39:110804.

-- **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2021).
-Two-level orthogonal screening designs with 80, 96 and 112 runs, and up to 29 factors. **Journal of Quality Technology**.
-Published online.
+- **Vazquez, A. R.**, Schoen, E. D., and Goos, P. (2021).
+A mixed integer optimization approach for model selection in screening experiments. **Journal of Quality Technology**, 53:243-266.

 - Kort R., Schlösser, J., **Vazquez, A. R.**, Atakunda, P., Muhoozi, G. K. M., Wacoo, A. P., Sybesma, W. G. H., Westerberg, A. C., Iversen, P. O.,  and Schoen E. D. (2021).
 Model selection reveals the butyrate-producing gut bacterium Coprococcus eutactus as predictor for language development in three-year-old rural Ugandan children. **Frontiers in Microbiology, section Systems Microbiology**, 12:1-14.

-- **Vazquez, A. R.**, Schoen, E. D., and Goos, P. (2021).
-A mixed integer optimization approach for model selection in screening experiments. **Journal of Quality Technology**, 53:243-266.

 - Goos, P., Syafitri, U., Sartono, B., and **Vazquez, A. R.** (2020).
 A nonlinear multidimensional knapsack problem in the optimal design of mixture experiments. **European Journal of Operational Research**, 281:201-221.